paulomarquesc/AzureImageManagementAutomation/docs/Setup.md

     * AzureRM.Resources 5.1.1 or greater
     * AzureRM.Storage 4.1.0 or greater
     * Azure.Storage 4.0.2 or greater
+    * AzureRm.Automation 4.0.0 or greater (needed only during setup)
     * AzureRmStorageQueue 1.0.0.4 or greater
     * AzureRmStorageTable 1.0.0.21 or greater
     * AzureRmImageManagement 1.0.0.25 or greater